renganathc/dilbert-strip-transcriber/README.md

 ---

+## Panelization (Preprocessing)

+In this project, **preprocessing refers exclusively to panelization**.

+When panelization is **enabled**, the comic strip is split into individual panels using whitespace-based heuristics before being passed to the Vision-Language Model.

+### Panelization Pipeline

+1. **Whitespace Detection**
+   Large horizontal and vertical whitespace gaps are detected using OpenCV to identify panel boundaries.

+2. **Panel Bounding Box Extraction**
+   Each panel is localized as a bounding box in the original strip.

+3. **Reading-Order Sorting**
+   Panels are ordered top-to-bottom, left-to-right.

+4. **Panel-wise Inference**
+   Each panel is passed independently to the model instead of processing the full strip at once.

+When panelization is **disabled**, the entire comic strip is provided to the model as a single image.

+---

 ## Final Evaluation Table - Qwen7B (No Preprocessing)

 | Date | Panels (GT/Pred) | Panel Acc | Speaker Acc | OCR Acc |